tsetie/MaterialUITechShare/README.md

 ##### - Material UI provides developers with an open source package of pre-built components
 ##### - Main focus is responsiveness, mobile-first design, and keeping a neutral overall look

-## Why use a component library like MUI?
+## Why use a component library like Material UI?
 ##### - Huge catalog of responsive customizable components
 ##### - Speeds up the development process
 ##### - Extensive documentation & community